 - Cleaning: Licking their paws can be a way for dogs to clean themselves after eating or drinking something messy.
 It also helps them remove dirt or debris between their toes and under their long nails.

 - Anxiety: Dogs may also lick their paws when feeling anxious or stressed out (like we might chew our nails).
 This is because they're trying to calm themselves down by releasing endorphins in their brain through saliva.

-- Allergies: Dogs with allergies might lick their paws so much that they can create sores, which can become infected.
+- Allergies: Dogs with allergies might lick their paws so much that they can cause soreness, which can become infected at some point.
 To find out what is going on with your pup, try cutting out common allergenic foods from his diet for a week and check the dog’s toes (the most common allergens are wheat, corn, and soy proteins) and see if it helps.
 If not, consult your vet about other possible causes of itching.
 An allergy test will help you figure out what exactly is causing the allergy so that you can treat it appropriately.

-- Pain: If your dog keepsdog limping and licking pawone paw, it could be because he's in pain.
-This could be from arthritis, joint condition, or an injury that hasn't healed properly.
-For example, if your dog has an injured leg,sore paws between toes, or foot pad, he might keep licking it because it still hurts him when he puts weight on it.
+- Pain: If your dog keeps limping and licking his paws at the same time, it could be because he's in pain.
+This may stem from arthritis, a joint condition, or an injury that hasn't healed properly.
+For example, if your dog has an injured leg, sore paws between toes, or foot pad, he might keep licking it because it still hurts him when he puts weight on it.

 How to treat dog paw infection at home